 Aside from the clinical research being done on this fat soluble nutrient, the form of Vitamin K2 has become as important as the dosage recommended.
 Mena Q7 Crystals are currently the gold standard boasting a multi-step process of purification, condensation, and crystallization of naturally derived vitamin K2.
 This innovative process leads to an end product that is more than 96% pure natural all-trans MK-7.
-Further, as these crystals are manufactured using Bacillus licheniformis, MenaQ7® is free of soy products and all known allergens.
+Further, as these crystals are manufactured using Bacillus licheniformis, MenaQ7® is not derived from soy.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.